04 Health policy

 Staff

 taking medication must inform their manager.
-The medication must be stored securely in staff lockers or a secure area away from the children.
-The manager must be made aware of any contra-indications
+The medication must be stored securely in the manager’s office away from the children.
+The manager must be made aware of any contra-indications for the

 Further